plotly/plotly.github.io/_posts/plotly2/2016-07-11-how-to-make-a-filled-ternary-plot.md

 ---
 layout: tutorial-single_layout
 title: Filled Ternary Plots in Plotly 2.0
-subtitle: A type of plot that depicts depicts the ratio of 3 variables on a triangular grid.
+subtitle: A type of plot that depicts depicts the ratio of 3 variables on a triangular grid
 permalink: /ternary-filled-plot/
 imageurl: ../static/images/How-to-make-a-filled-ternary-plot/thum-filled-ternary.png
 state: active